is easy to denounce an exercise or movement as 'dangerous', particularly

 to, through these particular ranges of motion, either in real world situations or in training.
-See example effects of range of motion restrictions:
+See example of effects of range of motion restrictions:

 - Avoiding knee lockout during squat, leg presses, etc.

 - Avoiding full extension or abduction during shoulder presses

 - Avoiding spinal extension under load